vito.

 04

 Never bold a word mid-sentence.
-Hierarchy through size, color, italic, space — not weight.
+Hierarchy through size, colour, italic, space.

 specimen № 03 · grid & rhythm vito. vol. 01 · sp'26